10 Yoga Moves for Anxiety and Depression

-Start by sitting with your legs together and extended in front of you, and your sit bones (the bones directly under the flesh of your butt) planted firmly on the floor.
+- Start by sitting with your legs together and extended in front of you, and your sit bones (the bones directly under the flesh of your butt) planted firmly on the floor.

 7. Camel Pose

 The camel’s generally docile demeanor likely inspired the name for this pose, which stretches the neck, shoulders, chest, and abs — places where the body often holds stress and tension.

 - To go deeper, walk your hands down the back of your legs until you touch the back of your heels.
 Keep your head in a neutral position, or allow it to drop back without straining your neck.
 Be sure to keep your quads perpendicular to the floor to maintain proper alignment and avoid injury.

 8. Easy Pose

 - Cross your legs and place your feet beneath your knees, keeping your torso erect, your neck aligned with your spine, and your shoulders relaxed.

 9. Wide-Legged Standing Forward Bend

 - Flex your legs, sweep your arms behind you, and interlace your fingers.
 (If your shoulders are prohibitively tight, hold onto a strap with both hands.)

 - Release your hands and move them to your hips, pressing your feet into the ground and bending your knees slightly as you slowly raise your torso and come out of the pose.

-10. Legs up the Wall
+10. Legs Up the Wall